 The Navigational Channel was developed and widened using dredging equipment like Trailer Suction Hopper Dredger and Cutter Suction Dredger is chosen to ensure minimal impact on the environment.

 An Environmental compliance monitoring has been undertaken through Government agency to evaluate any environmental impacts of channel widening works, in particular, possible impacts from dredging on water quality.
 Extensive modelling and monitoring have informed the design, staging and method of construction to ensure minimal impacts on the environment.

-To continue to be competitive in the global shipping industry, JNPT needs the capacity to berth at least ultra-class ships.
+To continue to be competitive in the global shipping industry, JNPA needs the capacity to berth at least ultra-class ships.
 The shipping industry is evolving at tremendous pace ships are getting bigger and global shipping alliances are focusing on ports that can accommodate ultra-class vessels.

-Five terminals in JNPT for handling container and one Liquid Terminal for handling liquid cargo.
-Besides, JNPT has one shallow water berth for small vessels of having a draft of 8-10 Meters for handling project cargo etc.
+Five terminals in JNPA for handling container and one Liquid Terminal for handling liquid cargo.
+Besides, JNPA has one shallow water berth for small vessels of having a draft of 8-10 Meters for handling project cargo etc.

 An Environmental Management Plan has been prepared for mitigation of the adverse impacts.
 The Environmental Management Plan describes in brief, the management’s plan for proper and adequate implementation of treatment and control system for pollutants and for maintaining the environment.

 Jawaharlal Nehru Port is the largest container port in India, situated at the mainland of Konkan area across the Navi Mumbai Maharashtra.
 Jawaharlal Nehru Port is the king port of Arabian Sea at the west coast and handles a large volume of international container traffic and domestic cargo traffic.